sorbadek/peerverse_final_submission/README.md

 # PeerVerse

-A modern, Vite-powered React web application inspired by the Color Echo concept.
-This project features a modular architecture, fast development workflow, and is optimized for deployment on Vercel.
+A modern, Vite-powered React web application inspired by the Situation and challenges surrounding students in africa and beyond.
+This project features a modular architecture, fast development workflow, and is optimized for deployment on Netlify.

 ## Features
-- ⚡️ Built with [Vite](https://vitejs.dev/) for lightning-fast development and builds
+- Built with [Vite](https://vitejs.dev/) for lightning-fast development and builds
-- ⚛️ Uses [React](https://react.dev/) with SWC for high performance
+- Uses [React](https://react.dev/) with SWC for high performance
-- 🎨 Modular component structure in `src/components`
+- Modular component structure in `src/components`
-- 🛠️ TypeScript for type safety
+- TypeScript for type safety
-- 💨 [Tailwind CSS](https://tailwindcss.com/) for rapid UI development
+- [Tailwind CSS](https://tailwindcss.com/) for rapid UI development
-- 🔒 Protected routes and authentication context
+- Protected routes and authentication context
-- 📈 Analytics, notifications, and social features
+- Analytics, notifications, and social features
-- 🚀 Ready for deployment on Vercel
+- Ready for deployment on Netlify

 ## Getting Started